ubccr/ccrdocs/pages/hpc/data-transfer.md

 For additional information on remote setup including additional options see [here](https://rclone.org/remote_setup/)

-To test the connection, create a file with the touch command or copy and exiting file to your OneDrive
+To test the connection, create a file with the touch command or copy an exiting file to your OneDrive

 ```
 $ touch somefile.txt